alexstraub1990/loot-log/readme.md

 ![Settings window](screenshot_settings.png)

-In case you want to set up a list of items you need from you raid, you can add these items by their ID to a list.
+In case you want to set up a list of items you need from your raid, you can add these items by their ID to a list.
 Further, you can set the main window to automatically open when new loot was tracked.